Feyerabend/bb/workbook/ch03/tictactoe/README.md

 Tic-Tac-Toe is pivotal in *War Games* not just as a game but as a metaphor for the futility of nuclear war.
 The movie draws a parallel between the game’s simple structure, where the outcome is either a draw or a win for one player (if both players play optimally), and the destructive nature of global conflict.
-The game’s deterministic nature provides an easily understandable model for how the complex, unpredictable nature of war can be reduced to a simpler concept: there are no real winners, only devastation.
+The game's deterministic nature provides an easily understandable model for how the complex, unpredictable nature of war can be reduced to a simpler concept: there are no real winners, only devastation.

-The inclusion of Tic-Tac-Toe also plays into the broader theme of WavrGames—the misunderstanding and misapplication of technology in high-stakes situations.
+The inclusion of Tic-Tac-Toe also plays into the broader theme of *War Games*—-the misunderstanding and misapplication of technology in high-stakes situations.
 The WOPR computer, despite its advanced capabilities, is initially unable to understand the implications of global nuclear war until it engages in the simple, non-threatening game.
 This shift from a war game to a trivial game like Tic-Tac-Toe highlights the movie’s central critique of the Cold War arms race and the reliance on computer systems to make life-or-death decisions.